 HTML file is being eval'd.

-In unit tests, you can pass showAlert = false
+In unit tests, you can pass showAlert = false and examine the

 resulting error with getError.